-Now, let's discuss dizziness.
-If you find yourself dizzy when you first take the drug, it could be a normal side effect.
-If you take marijuana or alcohol while taking the drug, it can make your problem worse.
+One common side effect of Wellbutrin is feeling dizzy.
+If you're dizzy when you first take the medication, it could be a common side effect.
+If you smoke marijuana or drink alcohol while taking Wellbutrin, it can worsen your dizziness.
 When you're dizzy, try to avoid driving or using heavy machinery.
-Try to avoid alcohol as well.
-It can make you more likely to have a seizure.
-The side effects can increase with age as well.
-Particularly the dizziness, which can cause a fall.
-An older person may experience memory loss as well.
+It's best to avoid drinking alcohol when taking the medication.
+One of the reasons is it can increase your risk of having a seizure.
+The side effects can increase with age, particularly dizziness, which can become a safety hazard.

-Of course, you should always take the drug as prescribed, and no more.
-If you do overdose, you could have a hard time breathing, or you may pass out.
+Always take the drug as prescribed, and no more.
+If you overdose, you may have a hard time breathing, and you may pass out.
+Seizures and hallucinations can be a sign of an overdose as well.
 Someone who witnesses an overdose should call the poison control center at 1-800-222-1222.

 Storage And Disposal

 Finally, let's discuss the storing and disposing of your medication.
 Always store Wellbutrin at room temperature and avoid light or any moisture.
 When you take a pill, it's fine if it has an odor.
 Keep all medication in a place where children or pets can't access them.

 If you're no longer taking Wellbutrin and you want to get rid of the medicine, do not flush them in a toilet or down a drain.
 Doing so can affect the water around you.
 You can return the medication to the pharmacy where they can safely dispose of it.